The general linear 2-groupoid: Representations as pseudo-functors

 \begin{remark} In \cite{me}, an infinitesimal analog to our main theorem was announced.
 It is commonly accepted that weak higher Lie groupoids and higher Lie algebroids are related by a theory of differentiation and integration, though the details of such a theory are yet to be understood.
-Within this context, we expect that the differentiation of our general linear 2-groupoid is the object $gl(V)$ introduced there, and that the differentiation and integration of maps will provide an alternative approach to the integration of 2-term representations up to homotopy, other that that of \cite{bcdh}. \end{remark}
+Within this context, we expect that the differentiation of our general linear 2-groupoid is the object $gl(V)$ introduced there, and that the differentiation and integration of maps will provide an alternative approach to the integration of 2-term representations up to homotopy, other than that of \cite{bcdh}. \end{remark}

 \begin{remark} In \cite{dho}, the Morita equivalences of VB-groupoids are discussed.
-It is proved there that the derived category of VB-groupoids $VB[G]$ over a fixed based is a Morita invariant, and consequently, the same holds for 2-term representations up to homotopy.
+It is proved there that the derived category of VB-groupoids $VB[G]$ over a fixed base is a Morita invariant, and consequently, the same holds for 2-term representations up to homotopy.
 This result, from our framework, admits the following interpretation.
 Our general linear 2-groupoid $GL(V)$ represents a {\em differentiable 2-stack}, and the maps into it classify certain VB-groupoids, with prescribed side and core bundle.
-This should be thought of an incarnation of the 2-stack $Perf_2$ appearing in algebraic geometry.
-Further details demand a better understanding of differentiable 2-stacks, and is postpone to be studied elsewhere. \end{remark}
+This should be thought of as an incarnation of the 2-stack $Perf_2$ appearing in algebraic geometry.
+Further details demand a better understanding of differentiable 2-stacks, and are postponed to be studied elsewhere. \end{remark}

 \begin{remark} It is natural to expect our results to remain valid on higher degrees.
-The construction of the general linear groupoid seems plausible to be generalized for more general graded vector bundles.
+The construction of the general linear groupoid seems suitable to be generalized for more general graded vector bundles.
 The understanding of pseudo-functors within this context seems to be less clear, though a complete immersion into the simplicial approach would solve this issue.
-Related to this, a realization of more general representations up to homotopy as higher VB-groupoids is being studied in the ongoin project \cite{dht}.
+Related to this, a realization of more general representations up to homotopy as higher VB-groupoids is being studied in the ongoing project \cite{dht}.
 Expectations here should be curbed, for even disregarding the smooth and linear structures, such a higher analog for Grothendieck correspondence is still unknown. \end{remark}

 \frenchspacing

 {

 }